Overview & History

 The Fern Bluff Municipal Utility District was created by an order of the Texas Water Commission (predecessor to the TCEQ) dated June 10, 1986 and was confirmed at an election held within the District on June 30, 1986.
 The rights, powers, privileges, authority and functions of the District, including the authority to issue bonds, are established by the general laws of the State of Texas pertaining to utility districts, particularly Chapters 49 and 54 of the Texas Water Code and Chapter 1207 of the Texas Government Code.

 A MUD is also empowered to establish, operate and maintain parks and recreational facilities for the inhabitants of the district.
-At this time, the Fern Bluff MUD has an extensive park, trail and greenbelt system which includes 6 large parks with tennis courts and pavilions, hike and bike trails that join to Williamson County’s Regional Trail System and many greenbelts with natural, spring-fed ponds.
+The Fern Bluff MUD is proud of its extensive park, trail and greenbelt system which includes six large parks with tennis courts and pavilions and greenbelts with natural springs, extensive landscaping with a new Wildflower Program and a nationally certified Butterfly/Pollinator Garden.
+District hike and bike trails join to Williamson County’s Brushy Creek Regional Trail System.

 The Fern Bluff Municipal Utility is governed by a five member board of directors elected by the taxpayers of the district.
 Monthly meetings are held in the district’s community center and the public is invited and encouraged to attend.

 On September 21, 2015, our district was recognized as a Superior Public Water System (PWS) by the Texas Commission on Environmental Quality.